rriemann/blog/_posts/2018-08-07-privacy-friendly-wizard-house-quiz.md

-**Legal Notice:** Wizard House names may be protected under some legal acts in some countries.
+Wizard House names may be protected under some legal acts in some countries.
+{:.note title="Legal Notice"}

-**Privacy Notice:** No personal data from this quiz is stored or transferred.
+No personal data from this quiz is stored or transferred.
+{:.note title="Privacy Notice"}

 ## Automated Decision Making